Music & Movement

 Movement and Dance

 Movement and dance are folded into the music and performance program at Pathfinder.
 Our kids get the chance to move every week—particularly as they prepare for Tapestry, our springtime extravaganza, presented at the City Opera House in downtown Traverse City.
-In addition, we are introducing dance instruction in our After School Enrichment program in 2010-2011.

 "Children blossom and grow, learn and flourish here under the caring guidance of dedicated, professional teachers."